RIT Broadcasts Division 1 Hockey Season with AK-UC3000 4K/HD/HDR Studio Camera Systems

 “The UC3000s and HE130s have been performing flawlessly,” he noted.
 “RIT has been investing in Panasonic for more than 16 years, and the price/performance of the company’s products, across the board, has been superb.”

 “What makes our broadcast trailer special goes beyond state-of-the-art technology,” he added.
 “Students are largely responsible for planning and building out the trailer—and for running the show during live broadcasts—all of which gives them industry experience that is changing and molding their whole careers.
 What students learn in a classroom can only take them so far.
 What we provide is a down-to-earth application that gives them an edge.”

 To view the RIT’s full SportsZone Live schedule, visit https://www.rit.edu/sportszone/Schedule.php.

 Rochester Institute of Technology is home to leading creators, entrepreneurs, innovators and researchers.
-Founded in 1829, RIT enrolls 19,000 students in more than 200 career-oriented and professional programs, making it among the largest private universities in the U.S. The university is internationally www.rit.edu. for in business, computing, engineering, imaging science, liberal arts, sustainability, and fine and applied arts.
-RIT also offers unparalleled support services for .
-The is one of the oldest and largest in the nation. include campuses in China, Croatia, Dubai and Kosovo.
-To learn more, visit:
+Founded in 1829, RIT enrolls 19,000 students in more than 200 career-oriented and professional programs, making it among the largest private universities in the U.S. The university is internationally recognized and ranked for academic leadership in business, computing, engineering, imaging science, liberal arts, sustainability, and fine and applied arts.
+RIT also offers unparalleled support services for deaf and hard-of-hearing students.
+The cooperative education program is one of the oldest and largest in the nation.
+Global partnerships include campuses in China, Croatia, Dubai and Kosovo.
+To learn more, visit: www.rit.edu.

 About the AK-UC3000 4K Camera System